AbushakerJamil/Next-ICO-TOKEN-Dapps/README.md

 ICO PreSale (ERC20 Token) DApp
 Build & Deploy ICO PreSale (ERC20 Token) DApp | Solidity + Next.js | Binance, Polygon, Ethereum

 In this project, you'll learn how to build and deploy a full-stack ICO PreSale DApp from scratch using Solidity, Next.js, and Web3 tools.
-We'll create an ERC20 token, build a presale smart contract, and deploy it on Binance Smart Chain (BSC), Polygon, and Ethereum.
+I create an ERC20 token, build a presale smart contract, .
 The frontend will be developed in Next.js and integrated using wagmi, web3.js, and Web3 Provider to connect user wallets like MetaMask.

-💡 What You’ll Learn:
+💡 What I Learn:

 How to create an ERC20 token in Solidity
 How to build an ICO PreSale smart contract
-Deploy smart contracts to BSC, Polygon, and Ethereum Integrate smart contracts with a frontend using Next.js Use wagmi and web3.js for Web3 wallet integration Connect MetaMask and manage user interaction
+Deploy smart contracts to BSC, Polygon, and Ethereum Integrate smart contracts with a frontend using Next.js Use wagmi and ether.js for Web3 wallet integration Connect MetaMask and manage user interaction
-🚀 Tech Stack:
+* Tech Stack:

 # ERC20 Token Standard
 Solidity Smart Contracts
 Next.js Frontend Framework
-web3.js & wagmi for Web3 functionality
+ether.js & wagmi for Web3 functionality
 Web3 Provider for wallet connections
 📦 Tags: erc20 token, nextjs solidity, web3.js, wagmi, ICO presale DApp, BSC token sale, polygon crypto, ethereum dapp, deploy ICO, smart contract